©Photo by iStock: recep-bg

 Rainy Day?
 Plan Anyway

 Rainy days shouldn’t stop you from going out.
-Many department stores have direct access from the train stations, and many museums are located not too far from them either.
-Both museums and department stores have baby changing and nursing facilities, not to mention baby-friendly restaurants.
-Check out a few great areas perfect for a rainy day here.
+Many department stores have direct access to the train stations, and many museums are located not too far from them either.
+Both museums and department stores have baby-changing and nursing facilities, not to mention baby-friendly restaurants.
+Check out a few great areas that are perfect for a rainy day here.

 Picnic Like a Pro